Unilever kills plan to move HQ out of UK

-Unilever has given up on a plan to move its headquarters out of the United Kingdom.
+Unilever has given up on a plan to move its headquarters out of the United Kingdom after some big investors objected.

 The global consumer goods company said Friday that the planned change "has not received support from a significant group of shareholders."